ABS 2024

 1. All posters must fit within an area no larger than 42 inches wide X 40 inches high.

-6. Posters will be hung using push pins (provided onsite).
+5. Posters will be hung using hook and loop tape (provided onsite).

 1. Talks will be strictly timed by moderators to keep the concurrent sessions synchronous.